Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -RPQ Design

-In the example in Figure \ref{F:RW3}, we compare the visibility and the causal visibility relations.
-The $rmv$ initiated by $p_0$ is causally visible to the $inc$ initiated by $p_2$, but the $rmv$ is not visible to the $inc$.
-The crh-vector is initially $v_0 = [0,0,0]$.
-The $rmv$ on $p_0$ updates the crh-vector to $v_1 = [1,0,0]$.
-Then $v_1$ is transmitted from $p_0$ to $p_1$ and from $p_1$ to $p_2$.
-Thus when the $rmv$ operations arrives late at $p_2$ (bringing with it the crh-vector $v_1$), it will be safely ignored since $p_2$ has already obtained the chr-vector $v_1$ before.
-If we only use the visibility relation, the $rmv$ from $p_0$ will arrive at $p_2$ late and falsely removes element $e$.
+In the example in Figure \ref{F:RW3}, we show the reason why we don't need causal delivery.
+The $rmv$ initiated by $p_0$ is visible to the $inc$ initiated by $p_2$, not directly but via the $add$ operation initiated by $p_1$.
+The rh-vec is initially $v_0 = [0,0,0]$.
+The $rmv$ on $p_0$ updates the rh-vec to $v_1 = [1,0,0]$.
+Then $v_1$ is transmitted to from $p_0$ to $p_1$ and from $p_1$ to $p_2$, and the missing $rmv$ operation is redone at $p_2$, updating the rh-vec of $p_2$ to $v_1$.
+Thus when the $rmv$ operations arrives late at $p_2$ (bringing with it the rh-vec $v_1$), it will be safely ignored since $p_2$ has already obtained the rh-vec $v_1$ before.
+Without the redo of the $rmv$ triggered by $add$ that update the rh-vec on $p_2$, the $rmv$ from $p_0$ will arrive at $p_2$ late and falsely removes element $e$.
 Causal message delivery is necessary to ensure that on $p_2$, $rmv$ is delivered before $add$.